hawkes-bay-rc/NEMS_Autocoder_Continuous/README.md

 The ioos-qc package now has a requirement for geopandas.
 There are known problems installing this on a Windows machine due to dependencies and setup requirements.
 The recommended installation method is using conda.

 The environment.yml file provides the information required to setup an ioos_nems environment that will allow the qartodNems notebooks and scripts to run.
+The environemnt name can be changed by editing the yml file.

 1. Install miniconda (with python version 3.8) [Miniconda Installers](https://docs.conda.io/en/latest/miniconda.html)
 2. Clone or download this repository to your local machine.